Introduction to Statistical Learning

 Regression

-- Y is quantitative, continuous
+- Y is quantitative

 - Examples: Sales prediction, claim size prediction, stock price modelling